IvqryDev/Starfell-RoTVK/README.md

 # Starfell: Rise of The Valcon Knight
 ** **
-Starfell: RoTVK is a difficult, story-rich, adventure souls-like RPG Minecraft modpack set in the sci-fi and fantasy world of Starfell.
-This modpack was developed for NeoForge 1.21.1 by IvqryDev and NineRavens of Starlight Studios.
-Inspired by Elden Ring, Nine Sols, and Ninja Gaiden.
+Starfell: RoTVK is a difficult, story-rich, adventure souls-like RPG Minecraft modpack set in the sci-fi and fantasy world of Starfell; This modpack was developed for NeoForge 1.21.1 by IvqryDev and NineRavens of Starlight Studios.
+Inspired by the likes of Elden Ring, Nine Sols, and Ninja Gaiden.

-** **
+WIP DESCRIPTION PAGE - SNOOPERS WELCOME WITH OPEN ARMS ** **
 **Modpack Credits**:
 - IvqryDev (Development & Storywriting)